yuehuayan/learngit_xp/readme.txt

-create a branch is quick and simple stashed
+creatree a branch is quick and simple stashed